YooWaan/CodeTalking/Arch01/mono-to-micro/content/m2m.md

 Bad Idea

+- Unclear Domain
+- Startup
-- Unclear Domain, Startup, Customer-Installed and Managed Software, No Having a Good Reason!
+- Customer-Installed and Managed Software
+- No Having a Good Reason!

 ---